tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 * First-run &nbsp; (remove and reinstall AdNauseam to trigger)
   - Test selection of various options (click-ads, block-malware, hide-ads, DNT)
-  - Test that DNT is only visible when clicking OR hiding is enabled
+  - Test that the DNT option is visible _only_ when clicking OR hiding is enabled
+  - Test that toggling the DNT options changes both DNT options in Settings

 * Menu
    - Check all buttons and information (including number of ads and $$ cost)